An Interdisciplinary Survey of Contemporary Art in Southern Appalachia

-The following 50 artists have been selected through recommendations from regional museums, curators, and art organizations and through an open submission process.
+The following 50 artists were selected through recommendations from regional museums, curators, and art organizations and through an open submission process.
 The overwhelming regional interest in this exhibition was demonstrated in the participation of artists in the free, public open call; over 400 artists applied through the call.
 Overall, the Museum and Andrew researched over 700 artists for consideration in the exhibition.
 The selected artists represent all media, including painting, sculpture, new media, dance, and film.